 Debuting in 2010, the Merkur 45C is a durable, 3-piece shaver made from classic Bakelight plastic.
 Bakelight, developed in 1907, was designated a National Historic Chemical Landmark in 1993 by the American Chemical Society in acknowledgment of its significance as the world’s first synthetic plastic.
 The red/black look appeals to those who favor an old-school retro appearance.
 It is considered a much more aggressive razor than the 34C.

 It is one of the lightest safety razors sold on the market, weighing just 14 g (57g including blade and plastic case) and the handle measures approximately 7.6 cm (3 in).
 Merkur 45C features a double edge straight bar head and a closed comb with a straight cut.
 Favored by many as a travel shaver, the case also fits Merkur’s 11C, 15C, 33C, 34C and 37C razors.

 Merkur 20C Review

 Merkur 20C is a 3-piece razor with a DE head and is considered less aggressive than the Merkur 33C.
 It features a textured, black matte surfaced handle.
 The chromed knob or cap with the distinctive Merkur logo at the end of the handle disassembles, adding to its functionality.
-The razor head threads into a chromed ferrule and the protracted spiral of the knurling extends down the extra long handle, allowing for easy maneuvering of the razor during use.
+The razor head threads into a chromed ferrule and the protracted spiral of the knurling extend down the extra long handle, allowing for easy maneuvering of the razor during use.
 Users rave about the razor’s balance and weight as well as its silky smooth, close shave.
-This high quality razor has a durable chrome finish that retains its new look even after years of use.
+This high-quality razor has a durable chrome finish that retains its new look even after years of use.
 Unlike many safety razors designed to appear as antiques, Merkur 20C has a modern, up-to-date style.

 Merkur 23C Review